 4.2.
 A CSR Steering Committee comprising of senior executives appointed by the CSR Committee for such duration as determined by the CSR Committee will oversee programs, partner identification, funding, monitoring and implementation of the chosen programs.
+The current members of the CSR Steering Committee are given in Annexure 1 of this policy.
 The CSR Steering Committee shall publish detailed quarterly reports with a status of all approved initiatives, including the impact created by each initiative to its intended beneficiaries.

 The CSR Committee will receive requests for funding of programs and initiatives on a continuous basis.
 Members of the CSR Committee or CSR Steering Committee will evaluate, approve and monitor the initiatives based on a detailed quantitative and qualitative impact analysis similar to business cases.

 This policy is effective from 1 April 2014.